Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 With so many fire pit designs, sizes, and colors to choose from, your client can easily find a model that complements the layout of their outdoor space and has all the features they’re looking for.

-Before your client can choose a fire pit, you’ll need to assess the area it will be installed in.
 The layout of the space and its overall surroundings will help determine the appropriate fire pit design, size, and BTU output.

 • Are there any trees located nearby?